the-galah-survey/the-galah-survey.github.io/dr4/the_spectra.md

 A fraction of stars are missing the spectra from one or more cameras.
 Here are the specific nights and fields affected:

-1. 170904 doesn't have any files in Iraf_6.1/ How does it have stars in the allstar catalogue?
-2. For the nights of 20--26 December 2018 (i.e., all `sobject_id` starting with 181220, 181221, 181222, 181223, 181224, 181225, 181226) there was a fault with the infrared camera of HERMES.
-This means that all stars observed on those nights lack CCD4 data (i.e., a spectral file with a filename ending in 4).
+1. For the nights of 20--26 December 2018 (i.e., all `sobject_id` starting with 181220, 181221, 181222, 181223, 181224, 181225, 181226) there was a fault with the infrared camera of HERMES, and all stars observed on those nights lack CCD4 data (i.e., a spectral file with a filename ending in 4).
 3. On 8 February 2023, stars in `field_id` 7471 (`sobject_id` starting with 2302080028) and `field_id` 8123 (`sobject_id` starting with 2302080022) are missing CCD4 data.
 Stars in `field_id` 9726 (`sobject_id` starting with 2302080016) are missing CCD3 and CCD4 data.
-4. On 2, 3, 10 March 2023 (`sobject_id` starting with 230302, 230303, and 230310) there was a fault with the infrared camera of HERMES and no data were taken in that camera.
+4. On 2, 3, 10 March 2023 (`sobject_id` starting with 230302, 230303, and 230310) there was a fault with the infrared camera of HERMES and all stars observed on those nights lack CCD4 data.

 ---